hiiamboris/red-wiki/Draw-dialect.md

 **Description**

 Draws a B-Spline curve from a sequence of points.
 At least 3 points are required to produce a spline.
-The optional `closed` keyword will draw an extra segment from end point to start point, in order to close the spline.
+The optional `closed` keyword will draw an extra segment from the end point to the start point, in order to close the spline.

 _Note_: 2 points are accepted, but they will produce only a straight line.